CDamianS/cli-rubiks-timer/README.md

 # cli-rubiks-timer
-A CLI rubiks cube timer made with the Bubblegum Framework in Go
+A CLI rubiks cube timer made with the Bubbletea Framework in Go